-I entered a National garden design competition with the RHS and BBC.
-The RHS Feel Good Garden competition.
-The brief was to design a 'Feel good' front garden taking inspiration from your local area.
-I had some fantastic news recently from the RHS that I had won and been chosen as one of the 4 winners to showcase my garden at the RHS Hampton Court Flower show in July 2016.
+I entered a National garden design competition with the RHS and BBC: the RHS Feel Good Garden competition.
+The brief was to design a 'Feel good' front garden, taking inspiration from your local area.
+I received fantastic news recently from the RHS: I had won and been chosen as one of the four winners to showcase my garden at the RHS Hampton Court Flower show in July 2016.

 I was invited down to Chelsea flower show last Friday to be announced by Anne Marie-Powell and James Alexander Sinclair.
 It was an incredible day meeting some of the world's top garden designers and the other competition winners from Bristol, Kent and Cornwall.